How to get rid of fleas and stop them biting your cat.

 Dog spot treatment should NEVER be used on cats.
 Cats are more sensitive to poison and some of the medicines that are perfectly safe for dogs are DEADLY to cats such as Pyrmethrins.

-These pills are not insecticides and do not kill fleas.
-Instead they disrupt the flea life cycle.
-Insect growth regulators prevents the flea from properly completing its lifecycle and causes the flea to eventually die.
-They are flavoured and some cats will take them with no argument at all.
+Some of the pills are flavoured and some cats will take them with no argument at all.
 Others need the usual subterfuge to administer the medicine.

 These systemic medications appear to be quite safe but have not been around long enough for long term effects to be completely identified.
-Since they work by interrupting a process that is specific to the flea, usually preventing an enzyme or protein from being made they are very specific to fleas.
+Since they work by interrupting a process that is specific to the flea, usually preventing an enzyme or protein that regulates chitin formation they are very specific to insects since cats don't make chitin at all.

 Spray Insect Growth Regulator